locka99/cpp-to-rust-book/setting_up_rust/index.md

 # Setting up Rust

+This section will talk you through setting up Rust for the first time and also how to keep it up to date.

+Set up depends upon your target platform.
 Rust runs on Windows, Linux and MacOS.
-Setup is different per your platform but once you have the toolchain installed, most of the differences from there on out are relatively minor.
+In addition you might wish to cross-compile code for the consumption of another platform.

 ## Use Rustup